FDio/csit/resources/job_specs/report_iterative/3na-spr/vpp-ndrpdr-00.md

 4c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6base
 ## ./l2
 ### intel-cx7veat
-#### rdma_core
+#### mlx5_core
 ##### eth-l2bdbasemaclrn
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdbasemaclrn
+1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdbasemaclrn
+2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdbasemaclrn
+4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn
 ##### dot1q-l2bdbasemaclrn
 1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND dot1q-l2bdbasemaclrn
 2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND dot1q-l2bdbasemaclrn
 4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND dot1q-l2bdbasemaclrn
-##### eth-l2xcbase
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2xcbase
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2xcbase
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2xcbase
-##### eth-l2patch
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2patch
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2patch
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2patch
-#### mlx5_core
-##### eth-l2bdbasemaclrn
-1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn
-2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn
-4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn
 ##### eth-l2xcbase
 1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2xcbase
 2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2xcbase